fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 14](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#cnn_chapter): Deep Computer Vision Using Convolutional Neural Networks
+[Lab 14](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch14.html#cnn_lab): Deep Computer Vision Using Convolutional Neural Networks
 ===============================================================================================================================================================================

 1. These are the main advantages of a CNN over a fully connected DNN